subbuilla/Mining/README.md

 # Mining
-Tweets Dataset containing 1.6 million tweets can be downloaded here : https://www.kaggle.com/malikhasan/16-million-sentiment-tweets
+Tweets Dataset containing 1.6 million tweets can be downloaded here : https://www.kaggle.com/malikhasan/16-million-sentiment-tweets used IMDB Dataset for Movies
+Spotify Dataset for songs

 Developed a Recommender System that recommends songs and movies based on analyzing sentiment of a tweet or a text.
 Used LSTM-RNN from keras inorder to perform sentiment analysis.